RationAI/xopat/README.md

         - [O]`params` - special parameters for defined shader type (see corresponding shader), default values are used if not set or invalid
     - [O]`name` - visualisation goal name
     - [O]`lossless` - default `true` if the data should be sent from the server as 'png' or lossy 'jpg'
+    - [O]`protocol` - see protocol construction below in advanced details
 - [O]`plugins` - a plugin id to object map, the object itself can contain plugin-specific configuration, see plugins themseves
 - [O]`dataPage` - an unique page ID to object mapping, each object consists of
     - [O]`title` - the page menu button title